Architecture Principles

 Perfection is static.
 Software is not.

 Architectural elegance that cannot adapt becomes technical debt.
+The best design today will need modification tomorrow.

 Design for:

-- Extensibility over rigidity
+- Extensibility over rigidity â can you add without rewriting?

-- Isolation of responsibilities
+- Isolation of responsibilities â does each part do one thing well?

 4. Every Pattern Has a Cost